 Watch as Debra focuses on extending Shared Reading for Emergent and Early Readers.
 In this final part of the Shared Reading Webinar Series, she discusses how to bridge reading and writing instruction using Shared Reading texts, what happens after we read the shared reading book, what opportunities for learning through writing the book offers, how we can support students to apply foundational skills through writing and how we can determine appropriate teaching points within shared and modeled writing?

 Re-evaluating Text in the Classroom

 We are still in an interesting place in our field when it comes to student assessment and this culture of accountability.
-Whether we want to admit it or not, there has been some significant changes to our teaching practices.
-Decisions are being made, top down, bottom up, and even sideways, as everyone searches for the magic pill for what is best for children and teachers.
+Whether we want to admit it or not, there have been some significant changes to our teaching practices.
+Decisions are being made, top-down, bottom-up, and even sideways, as everyone searches for the magic pill for what is best for children and teachers.

 Books should be relevant and engaging

 Sometimes, we, educators, are the first contact in exposing our readers to the idea of what it means to be ‘a reader’.
 We are the initial hook to get our readers excited, engaged and motivated about reading and writing.
 The next hook is the text that they are presented with to read independently, or shared, or with guidance.
 Our books should be relevant and engaging to support a reader’s motivation, and their identity as a reader.
 A variety of texts can help readers identify who they are as a reader.
 For example, they will begin to identify what genres they enjoy, who is their favorite author?
 Illustrator? and what do they appreciate about the author’s style of writing that they would like to use in their own writing?